ycpcs/cs320-spring2016/labs/lab01.md

 ### Pushing following a merge

-Once a merge has been completed, you should to a push so that your public repository is updated with the results of the merge.
+Once a merge has been completed, you should do a push so that your public repository is updated with the results of the merge.

 <!-- vim:set wrap: ­-->
 <!-- vim:set linebreak: -->